webplatform/docs/concepts/accessibility/definitions/cognitive_impairment/index.md

 {{Concept_Page}}
 A cognitive impairment tends to mean that a person has more difficulty performing tasks that require thought than someone who does not have a cognitive impairment.
 Cognitive impairments manifest themselves in a multitude of ways.
 ==Processing Verbal Language==
-This person does not have an [[concepts/accessibility/definitions/audio_impairment|audio impairment]], but still has a reduced ability to process spoken or verbal language.
+This person does not necessarily have an [[concepts/accessibility/definitions/audio_impairment|audio impairment]], but still has a reduced ability to process spoken or verbal language.
 This means that the person can hear you speaking perfectly, but what you say makes no sense.
 ===Accommodations===
 * Some people with a reduced ability to process verbal language can process written language.
 Provide captioning as you would for someone with an audio impairment.
 * Some people with a reduced ability to process verbal language cannot process written language, either.
 Provide alternative means of communication, such as gestures, diagrams or other pictures, to facilitate understanding.
 ==Processing Written Language==
-This person does not have a [[concepts/accessibility/definitions/visual_impairment|visual impairment]], but still has a reduced ability to process written language.
+This person does not necessarily have a [[concepts/accessibility/definitions/visual_impairment|visual impairment]], but still has a reduced ability to process written language.
 This means that the person can see the written words, but the words as written do not make sense.
 This is not equivalent to a lack of education resulting in illiteracy.
 ===Accommodations===
 * Some people with a reduced ability to process written language can process verbal language.
 Provide audio output as you would for someone with a visual impairment.
 * Some people with a reduced ability to process written language cannot process verbal language, either.
 Provide alternative means of communication, such as gestures, diagrams, or other pictures, to facilitate understanding.